electrikmilk/liquid-css/ReadMe.md

 <img width="442" height="174" alt="Screenshot 2025-08-05 at 17 02 39" src="https://github.com/user-attachments/assets/dc970f68-1587-40db-9e53-7ef570167f0a" />

-Glass gives an opaque, saturated, refractive, chromatic aberrated backdrop filter meant for materials where seeing through them is preferred.
+Glass gives a transparent, saturated, refractive, chromatic aberrated backdrop filter meant for materials where seeing through them is preferred.
 For example, a range slider could have a thumb made of glass.

 It is not recommended to make a button out of glass, for example, unless it is placed on top of a less transparent material, such as Ice.